lfph/sig-contributor-experience/blueprint.md

 ### How to Use

 Contributors using this Blueprint do not need to use everything.

-They are welcome to fork it and delete, change and add at will.
+* You are welcome to fork it and delete, change and add at will.

-The Blueprint is kept as one page to ease the overview.
-Some Contributors prefer to break their Contributor Guide into subpages to make them easier to read.
+* The Blueprint is kept as one page to ease the overview.
+* Some Contributors prefer to break their Contributor Guide into subpages to make them easier to read.

-## Blueprint Table of Contents
+## Table of Contents

 - [Welcome](#welcome)
 - Before You Get Started